 High School Field Trips

-The goal of this program is to make hands-on craft activities, working artists and professional tools and equipment accessible to high school students.
-Artist instructors teach contemporary craft in conjuction with traditional craft techniques emphasizing safety, craftsmanship, history and careers.
+The goals of this program are to make hands-on craft activities, working artists and professional tools and equipment accessible to high school students.
+Artist instructors teach contemporary craft in conjunction with traditional craft techniques emphasizing safety, craftsmanship, history and careers.

 Required are completed indemnification and photo releases for each student, teacher and chaperone: This form will be emailed to each teacher who registers and MUST be completed for each participating student.

-A special note of thanks: this program is funded through a Rural Arts Project Support Grant from the Tennessee Arts Commission.
+A special note of thanks: this program was formerly funded through a Rural Arts Project Support Grant from the Tennessee Arts Commission.
 You can help support the Tennessee Arts Commission through the Specialty License Plate Program.
-The Arts Commission receives 80% of its funding througfh sales of these specialty plates.
-You can also give the gift of a specialyt tage through the Gift-a-Tag program.
+The Arts Commission receives 80% of its funding through sales of these specialty plates.